alanshen111/notes/C_01_Basics.md

 Note that the last element is always a null pointer (`argv[argc] == null`).

 #### Returning
-- returning 0 indicates success, error otherwise
+- `main()` must return int
-- main() must return int
+- returning 0 indicates success, any other integer should be considered an error flag

 #### Simpler

-This is also perfectly valid, if you don't care about arguments.
+This argument-less `main()` function is also perfectly valid, if you don't care about arguments.

 ```C
 int main(void) {